DragonBlame/tpf-dragons-edition/WABBAJACK.md

 ---

-## Game Setup
+## Installation

 Phoenix also wrote a very detailed instructions on [how to set up your Skyrim Special Edition correctly for any Wabbajack list](https://thephoenixflavour.com/wj/wj-sse/game-setup/) and also for [installing those lists through Wabbajack](https://thephoenixflavour.com/wj/wj-sse/list-installation/).
-Follow those instructions carefully until you reach the _Choosing a list_ section of the list installation instructions.
-Then follow the instructions written below.
+Follow those instructions carefully (while obviously choosing _The Phoenix Flavour - Dragon's Edition_ as the list you want to install) until you reach the _Troubleshooting_ section of the list installation instructions.

----

-## Installation

-For now The Phoenix Flavour - Dragon's Edition isn't listed in the Wabbajack Gallery and needs to be installed manually.
-Download `The Phoenix Flavour - Dragon's Edition.wabbajack` file from [Google Drive](https://drive.google.com/drive/folders/1cfY3C4EzMxlPaIDT3-hPlRZY4ni6lOcG?usp=sharing) and then continue following the list installation instructions, but instead of choosing _Browse Modlists_, click _Install from Disk_ and select _The Phoenix Flavour - Dragon's Edition.wabbajack_ from a place, where you have saved it.
-Then continue following the Phoenix's instructions until finishing going through _Troubleshooting_ section.

----

 ## Configurations

-### Preparations

 By default your game is capped at 75 FPS, as the bigger number can lead to different oddities in Skyrim's physics, and so I don't recommend to change that.
 Also it will be borderless, so you don't need to change that either.